-If you want to try Vietnamnese food, you have come to the right place.
-Hue is home to many local specialties, such as Banh Khoai, a crispy pancake that is filled with vegetables and shrimps and can be found in many restaurants.
+If you want to try Vietnamese food, you have come to the right place.
+Hue is home to many local specialities, such as Banh Khoai, a crispy pancake that is filled with vegetables and shrimps and can be found in many restaurants.

-Another specialty are Banh Beo, steamed rice flour cakes which are usually topped with a mixture of crispy onions, shrimps and various spices.
+Another speciality is Banh Beo, steamed rice flour cakes which are usually topped with a mixture of crispy onions, shrimps and various spices.
 But these are not the only dishes to discover.
 As you walk the streets, you are sure to find many more.